Assumption College San Lorenzo: Herran-Dakota campus

-Formerly found in the genteel enclave of Ermita, the school very much resembled the renowned girls’ schools of France and the rest of Europe, becoming a favorite amongst Manila's pre-War élite.
+Formerly found in the genteel enclave of Ermita beside the former site of Ateneo de Manila University Manila Campus (now occupied by Robinsons Manila), the school very much resembled the renowned girls' schools of France and the rest of Europe, becoming a favorite amongst Manila's pre-War élite.
 It was considered a school for the alta de sociedad (high society) and there was no other value more emphasized than the French term noblesse oblige: “To whom much is given, much will be required.”
-The school was once at the corner of Calle Herran and Calle Dakota (now known as Pedro Gil and Adriatico, respectively), beside the old Padre Faura campus of the all-boys' Ateneo de Manila, where the brothers of Assumptionistas often studied.
-It was from this time when the so-called “Ateneo-Assumption” families sprung up, with entire clans exclusively attending either school.
+The school was once at the corner of Calle Herran and Calle Dakota (now known as Pedro Gil and Adriatico streets, respectively), beside the old Padre Faura campus of the all-boys' Ateneo de Manila, where the brothers of Assumptionistas often studied.
+It was from this time when the so-called "Ateneo-Assumption" families sprung up, with entire clans exclusively attending either school.
 It offered subjects such as Spanish, French, language and reading in English, arithmetic, and religion, as well as manners and penmanship.